edgedb/easy-edgedb/chapter5/index.md

   };',
 }
 ```

+You'll notice that it's basically the same as our SDL schema, just a bit more verbose and detailed: `type default::MinorVampire` instead of `type MinorVampire`, and so on.

 The third method is `DESCRIBE TYPE MinorVampire AS TEXT`.
 This is what we want, because it shows everything inside the type, including from the types that it extends.
 Here's the output: